Introduction to Brainstorming Sessions

 This technique helps create better brainstorming sessions as the main proponent which is created is not being sacrificed.

-Follow this technique and you will see a remarkable difference than what you see in normal brainstorming sessions.
+Follow this technique, and you will see a remarkable difference from what you see in normal brainstorming sessions.

 Remember, brainstorming is not a tool to use authority.
 Be open, be supportive, be the fresh air of the room.
 You will see how talented your people are if you give them room to think better.